language to be deleted (2) new language

 (4) the rating of a debt security issued by a nationally recognized rating agency if it is other than a security issued or guaranteed by the United States government.

-The state board shall transmit sufficient copies of the prospectus to each public retirement plan or fund participating in the supplemental investment account to meet the plan or fund's distribution requirements.
+The state board shall transmit sufficient copies of the prospectus to each public retirement plan or fund participating in the supplemental investment account to meet the plan or fund's distribution requirements. deleted text begin

-Ten copies of The prospectus must be filed with the director of the Legislative Reference Library.
 By 9:00 a.m. every business day, a depository holding a total of over $100,000 in non-interest-bearing state deposits shall report the balances as of the close of the last business day to the commissioner.
 The commissioner shall record the balances and send a copy of them to the Legislative Reference Library.

 The administrative services unit serving the boards shall prepare a report by December 15 of each even-numbered year.
-One copy of the administrative services report must be delivered to each of the following: the governor, the commissioner of health, and the chairs of the house of representatives and senate policy and appropriations committees with jurisdiction over health-related licensing boards.
+One copy of the administrative services report must be delivered to each of the following: the governor, the commissioner of health, and the chairs of the house of representatives and senate policy and appropriations committees with jurisdiction over health-related licensing boards. deleted text begin

 (1) a summary of the information contained in the reports submitted by the health-related licensing boards pursuant to subdivision 1b;